The Savage Curtain: Plot

 The Federation starship Enterprise arrives at the volcanic planet of Excalbia to conduct a geological survey.
 Impossibly, sensors detect carbon-based life on the planet's surface.
 The image of Abraham Lincoln drifts toward the ship on the viewscreen.
-Though skeptical that the figure is the real president, Kirk extends full presidential honors as he transports aboard the ship.
-Lincoln is human, has no knowledge of technology past the 19th century, but is somehow familiar with the Vulcan philosophy of Nom (meaning "all").
+Though skeptical that the figure is the real President, Kirk extends full presidential honors as he transports aboard the ship.

+Lincoln appears human, has no knowledge of technology past the 19th century, but is somehow familiar with the Vulcan philosophy of "Nome" (meaning "all", and showing respect for the diversity of factors making up existence).
+Lincoln's mentioning Nome follows his calling Uhura a "negress" and apologizing; Uhura says she is not offended, since in her century, people respect who they are, and are not offended by words.

 Lincoln invites Kirk and Spock to accompany him down to the planet where an area has appeared with Earth-like conditions.
 Despite the possibility that the livable conditions are an illusion, Kirk accepts, reasoning that the Enterprise's mission demands they accept any offer of contact with new life.

 Once on the planet, Kirk and Spock discover their tricorder and phasers did not transport with them.
 They are met by Surak, "the father of Vulcan civilization", who died centuries before.

-A rock-like being with clawed hands and glowing eyes atop a bulbous head, named Yarnek, announces that the inhabitants of the planet wish to conduct an experiment to determine which human philosophy is stronger: good or evil.
+A rock-like being with clawed hands and multiple glowing eyes atop a bulbous head, named Yarnek, announces that the inhabitants of the planet wish to conduct an experiment to determine which human philosophy is stronger: good or evil.
 In this experiment, treacherous Earth warlord Colonel Phillip Green, Klingon warlord Kahless, a practitioner of unethical experiments on humanoids named Zora, and Genghis Khan, together representing evil, will be pitted against Kirk, Spock, Lincoln, and Surak (representing good) in a fight to the death.

 Colonel Green offers Kirk an alliance against the Excalbians so that they can all safely return to where they came from, but this is only a distraction for a surprise attack.
 Kirk and his companions fend off their opponents and run for cover.
-Kirk and his companions remain resolved that the Excalbians are the true enemy.
-Kirk attacks Yarnek, but the alien's body is too hot to touch.
+The "good" group remain resolved that the Excalbians are the true enemy; Kirk attacks Yarnek, but the alien's body is too hot to touch.
 To force them to fight, Yarnek breaks down the shielding between the matter and anti-matter on the Enterprise, ensuring the ship will explode unless Kirk's force emerges victorious in four hours.